 Projects in the following categories are not eligible for the Publishing Grant:

-● Fiction, drama, poetry and biographies.
+● Including but not limited to fictional novel, drama, screenplay, poetry and biographies.

 ● Projects where funding is intended to cover infrastructure and equipment costs as well as the costs of operating cultural facilities, archives and collections.